Types of TODO

 elements of another list - and concat, which concatenates a list of

-s into a single String
+Strings into a single String.

 The open world assumption

-Now, you might want to also make a String
+Now, you might want to also make a String an instance of

-.
+HTML.
 Unfortunately, you cannot do that, because

-is defined as being a list of characters
+String is defined as being a list of characters

-.
+and [Char] is also a [a].
 If we were to

 declare: